SeisComP/seiscomp/doc/base/time-grammar.rst

 Time grammar
 ************

+Amplitudes are measured on waveforms by modules such as :ref:`scautopick`, :ref:`scamp` or :ref:`scolv` for computing magnitudes, e.g., by :ref:`scmag` or :ref:`scolv`.
+The principles are outlined in the concepts section :ref:`concepts_magnitudes`.

-The time windows for measuring noise and signal for amplitudes used to compute magnitudes can be configured by the respective begin and end values.
+The time windows for measuring noise and signal amplitudes are given by their respective begin and end values.
 These window parameters are configured as global binding parameters specifically for a particular amplitude type, let's say :ref:`ML <global_ml>`:

 .. code-block:: properties